sibabalwemosia24/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2. Function prints the alphabet 10 time in lowercase
 3. Function ches for lowecase charecter
 4. Function checks for alphabetic character
+5. Function prints the sign of a number